-As president of The Campaign for College Opportunity, Michele works to expand access and success in college for California students by raising public attention on the critical challenges facing higher education, mobilizing a broad coalition of supporters, and influencing policymakers.
-Under her leadership in 2010, the Campaign led the effort for historic transfer reform that makes it easier for students to transfer from any California community college to the California State University system.
+As president of The Campaign for College Opportunity, Michele works to expand access and success in college for California students by raising public awareness around the critical challenges facing higher education, mobilizing a broad coalition of supporters and influencing policymakers.
+Under her leadership, the Campaign led a historic reform effort in 2010 that made it easier for students to transfer from any California community college to the California State University system.
 Michele has worked to secure millions in state budget funding for student aid and to expand spots for more students in the state’s public colleges and universities.
 From 2011 to 2014, she served as a gubernatorial appointee to the California Student Aid Commission, the state agency responsible for distributing and awarding over $2 billion annually in Cal Grant aid to California college students.
-She graduated from Pitzer in 1995 with a BA in political studies with honors in Chicano/a Studies, going on to earn an MA in urban planning from the University of California, Los Angeles.
-Michele was honored as Pitzer’s Distinguished Alumni Award honoree in 2018.
+She graduated from Pitzer in 1995 with honors, earning a BA in political studies and Chicano/a studies, then went on to earn an MA in urban planning from UCLA.
+Michele was Pitzer’s Distinguished Alumni Award honoree in 2018.

 Diana Bob ’02

 Diana graduated from Pitzer in 2002 with a degree in anthropology and environmental studies.
 A student-athlete, she was part of the Sagehens Softball team.
 While at Pitzer, she was awarded both the Udall Scholarship for Environmental Policy and the Udall Native American Congressional Internship.
 Diana went on to graduate from Lewis and Clark Law School in 2005 with a certificate in environmental law.
 Since then, she has been practicing Indian law with a focus on environmental and natural resources law, including energy development.
-She has served as a legal aid attorney at Northwest Justice Project in Spokane, Washington; a policy attorney at the National Congress of American Indians in Washington DC; and a tribal attorney at the Lummi Nation in Bellingham, Washington.
-Now, Diana is the owner of Native Law PLLC, a law firm focused on Indian law that is based in Seattle and serves clients throughout US.
-She has been appointed or elected to serve on boards for Planned Parenthood, Northwest Justice Project, Northwest Indian Bar Association, the Washington State Bar Association, and the Northwest Straits Commission.
+She has served as a legal aid attorney at Northwest Justice Project in Spokane, WA; a policy attorney at the National Congress of American Indians in Washington DC; and a tribal attorney at the Lummi Nation in Bellingham, WA.
+Diana is the owner of Native Law PLLC, a Seattle-based law firm focused on Indian law that serves clients throughout the US.
+She has been appointed or elected to serve on the boards of Planned Parenthood, Northwest Justice Project, Northwest Indian Bar Association, the Washington State Bar Association, and the Northwest Straits Commission.

 Brian Bomhoff ’10

-Originally from Kansas, Brian has lived in Tucson, Los Angeles, Bainbridge Island, Washington DC, and Seattle, where he currently resides.
-He graduated from Pitzer in 2010 with a degree in political studies and organizational studies.
-He was active in student government, serving as class representative in the Student Senate from 2006 to 2008, and as vice chair of the Senate in 2009.
+Originally from Kansas, Brian graduated from Pitzer in 2010 with a degree in political studies and organizational studies.
+During college, he was active in student government, serving as class representative in the Student Senate from 2006 to 2008, and as vice chair of the Senate in 2009.

-Shortly after graduating, Brian returned to Seattle and became active in local politics.
-He has worked for Senator Maria Cantwell, Washington’s marriage equality campaign, The Alliance for Gun Responsibility, Mayor Ed Murray, Paulette Jordan’s Idaho gubernatorial campaign, several Washington state house and senate races, and as a policy aide for the City of Seattle.
-Pursuing his interest in organizational studies that he first studied while at Pitzer, he received an MBA with a focus in sustainability from Presidio Graduate School in 2015.
+Shortly after graduating, Brian became active in local politics in Seattle.
+He has worked for Senator Maria Cantwell, Washington’s marriage equality campaign, The Alliance for Gun Responsibility, Mayor Ed Murray, Paulette Jordan’s Idaho gubernatorial campaign, several Washington state house and senate races and as a policy aide for the City of Seattle.
+Pursuing his interest in organizational studies that he first studied at Pitzer, he received an MBA with a focus on sustainability from Presidio Graduate School in 2015.

-Brian currently works as a finance consultant at Bluewave Political Partners where he works with candidates across the country to run winning campaigns.
-In his free time, he volunteers as a business mentor, explores the Pacific Northwest, and uses his pilot and skydiving licenses.
+Brian is now a finance consultant at Bluewave Political Partners in Seattle, where he works with candidates across the country to run winning campaigns.
+In his free time, he volunteers as a business mentor and explores the Pacific Northwest, taking full advantage of his pilot and skydiving licenses.

 Michelle Castrovinci-Mitchell ’92, P’22

 Michelle graduated from Pitzer in 1992 as a New Resources student with a BA in environmental studies.
 While at Pitzer, she worked for Hal Taback Company, an environmental engineering firm.
-Currently, she co-owns Amazing Steel Company, a metal fabrication business in Montclair, California.
-Michelle also volunteers on the executive board of the Claremont Educational Foundation (CEF), which helps provide art and music instruction in the elementary schools and funds technology in the middle and high schools.
-Her oldest son, Macallan, attends college in British Columbia, Canada, while her youngest son, Ryder, will be attending Pitzer as a first-year student in the fall.
-Michelle enjoys visiting her oldest in BC for cross-country skating and spends her time hiking the local foothills, keeping her yoga practice up, and dancing or attending dance performances every chance she gets.
+Currently, she co-owns Amazing Steel Company, a metal fabrication business in Montclair, CA. Michelle also volunteers on the executive board of the Claremont Educational Foundation (CEF), which helps provide art and music instruction in the elementary schools and funds technology in the middle and high schools.
+Her oldest son, Macallan, attends college in British Columbia, Canada, while her youngest son, Ryder, is a proud member of Pitzer’s Class of 2022.
+Michelle enjoys visiting her oldest in BC for cross-country skating and, locally, spends her time hiking the foothills, keeping her yoga practice up and dancing or attending dance performances every chance she gets.

 Rhonda Foster ’82

 Operating from the foundation of a Pitzer education and Christian faith, she and her husband, Ruett Foster ’81, have made the most of every opportunity to impact lives with the understanding that we are all connected and love never fails.
-They have worked with youth in prisons, police departments, legislators, and community activists and have been recognized and honored for their efforts.
-Their most recent awards were the 2015 Distinguished Alumni award from Pitzer College, and the 2011 Local Heroes for Black History Month award from KCET and Union Bank.
+They have worked with youth in prisons, police departments, legislators and community activists and have been recognized and honored for their efforts.
+Their most recent awards were Pitzer’s 2015 Distinguished Alumni Award and the 2011 Local Heroes for Black History Month award from KCET and Union Bank.

 Gary Kates ’74

-Gary was among the initial class of first-year men when he enrolled at Pitzer in 1970.
-After living for 20 years in San Antonio, Texas, where he was a history professor at Trinity University, he returned to Claremont in 2001 as dean of the college at Pomona College.
-In 2010, he joined Pomona’s history department where he teaches alongside Char Miller ’75.
-Gary is the author of, among other books, Monsieur d’Eon is a Woman: A Tale of Political Intrigue and Sexual Masquerade, which has been translated into Italian, Portuguese, and German.
-He is married to Lynne Diamond, MD, who attended Pitzer for the academic year 1973-74, and who is currently the director of the family medicine residency at Pomona Valley Hospital Medical Center.
-They have two children: Emily (36) is a staff psychologist at the Boston College Counseling Center; Max (34) is assistant professor of urology at the Johns Hopkins Medical School.
+Gary enrolled at Pitzer in 1970, the first year the College accepted male students.
+After living for 20 years in San Antonio, TX, where he was a history professor at Trinity University, he returned to Claremont in 2001 as dean of the college at Pomona College.
+In 2010, he joined Pomona’s history department where he teaches alongside fellow Pitzer alumnus Char Miller ’75.
+Gary is the author of, among other books, Monsieur d’Eon is a Woman: A Tale of Political Intrigue and Sexual Masquerade, which has been translated into Italian, Portuguese and German.
+He is married to Lynne Diamond, MD, who attended Pitzer for the academic year 1973-74, and who is the director of the family medicine residency at Pomona Valley Hospital Medical Center.
+They have two children: Emily, a staff psychologist at the Boston College Counseling Center; and Max, an assistant professor of urology at the Johns Hopkins Medical School.

 Jon Parro ’81

 Jon graduated from Pitzer in 1981 with a degree in psychology.
-While at Pitzer, he served on the Orientation Committee, was a DJ at KSPC, studied abroad in London, and held a work-study job in the Office of Admission.
+While at Pitzer, he served on the Orientation Committee, was a DJ at KSPC, studied abroad in London and held a work-study job in the Office of Admission.
 After graduation, Jon joined the admission staff full-time and spent six more years at Pitzer before leaving for graduate school at Harvard University, where he earned a doctorate in education.
 Following graduate school, he worked for 25 years in higher education and healthcare philanthropy before recently returning to his earlier interest in psychology.
 He is now a counselor with an addiction treatment agency that serves underserved communities in the Sacramento region, including clients with co-occurring mental health disorders.
-Jon and his wife Diane (Pitzer ’80) live in Davis, California, where Diane is the city’s director of community and business engagement.
+Jon and his wife, Diane Parro ’80, live in Davis, CA, where Diane is the city’s director of community and business engagement.

 Morgan Pepper ’12

 Morgan graduated from Pitzer in 2012 with a dual degree in media studies and studio art and a minor in sociology.
-As a student, he competed in nationally ranked Ballroom Dance Competitions with The Claremont Colleges Ballroom Dance Company and was involved with Pitzer’s Parent and Alumni outreach initiatives.
-In his senior year, he chose to retire from competitive dance and started coaching other students.
+As a student, he competed with the nationally-ranked Claremont Colleges Ballroom Dance Company and was involved with Pitzer’s parent and alumni outreach initiatives.
+During his senior year, he chose to retire from competitive dance and started coaching other students.